oluijks/yass/README.md

 ### Routes

-Pages are responsive and have a basic header with home, about, login and register links and a dark/light switcher and a footer with the site name, version and last commit info.
+The pages are responsive and include a basic header with links for Home, About, Login, and Register, along with a dark/light mode switcher.
+The footer displays the site name, version, and details of the last commit.

 - /
 - /about